Life & Works of Brian Alan Burhoe – All About Us & More

 Mother’s Country…

-Although I missed Canada — those deep conifer forests with all the wildlife, those rolling multicoloured hills of the northern Appalachians — Yorkshire was a fantastic place for a lad.
+Although I missed Canada — those deep conifer forests with all the wildlife, those rolling multicoloured hills of the Northern Appalachians — Yorkshire was a fantastic place for a lad.
 The wide green fields in summer with swaths of blue everywhere — the bluebells.
 The calm shining canals (“Don’t fall in the canal, Brian,” Mum would always say.
 And being a dutiful son, I never did).

 Visiting my grandparents.
 A native of the Isle of Man, Gran was filled with welcoming hugs, fantastic folktales and old beliefs.
 I stopped in often, especially when I started a Mirfield school while still 5 — a regular break on my walk home.
 At a time when most grownups still talked long-faced and sad about the War just gone, Gran’s kitchen was a place of wonder and warmth.